dfleta/Python_ejercicios/Funcional/Comprensiones/list_comprehensions.md

-# Cap 14: Iterations and Comprehensions pag 415
+# Cap 14: Iterations and Comprehensions

 Anytime we start thinking about performing an operation on each item in a sequence, we’re in the realm of list comprehensions.